AngleProtocol/angle-docs/other/amo.md

 It's important to note though that AMOs are not completely neutral on the protocols on which they are taking place.
 On a lending market for instance, having an AMO reduces both the deposit and borrow APYs hence reducing yield opportunities for lenders while making it easier for borrowers.

-Another issue as well is that having AMOs on a protocol (like Aave) means that the risk of Angle becomes to some extent the risk of the underlying protocol.
+Another issue as well is that having AMOs on a protocol (like Aave or Morpho) means that the risk of Angle becomes to some extent the risk of the underlying protocol.
 If Angle lends 1m EURA on Aave and Aave gets hacked, then the Angle protocol also makes a loss.

-As such, AMOs are a powerful tool to expand Angle stablecoins use cases in DeFi as well as protocol revenue, but they do not come without any risk, and every new AMO type should be carefully calibered by Angle governance to control systemic risk.
+As such, AMOs are a powerful tool to expand Angle stablecoins use cases in DeFi as well as protocol revenue, but they do not come without any risk, and every new AMO type is carefully calibered by Angle governance to control systemic risk before being put in place.